How to relax: A guide for young people

 For these students, going back to school may be a cause of stress and anxiety.

-On this page, we share some suggestions on how to manage a child’s worries and concerns now the final COVID-19 restrictions are being eased.
+On this page, we share some suggestions on how to manage a child’s worries and concerns now the final COVID-19 restrictions have been dropped.

 It may be helpful to you if you are: